jetstream-cloud/js2docs/docs/general/manilaOpenstack.md

 # To use Manila via Openstack CLI

-On a terminal terminal that has the Openstack Clients and the appropriate login credentials you can do the following:
+On a terminal  that has the Openstack Clients and the appropriate login credentials you can do the following:

 ### 1. Create a share